History Tour in Segovia

 Every street in Segovia carries echoes of the events that shaped it.
 Stand in front of Roman Aqueduct and Alcazar of Segovia and the past stops being abstract — the buildings, monuments, and neighborhoods survived to tell their tale.
 Quieter sites like Fuencisla Pathway hold stories that the crowds at the major monuments never hear.

-Use this page as a starting point for a Segovia walking tour, a free self-guided route, or the Roamee app for Segovia.
+Use this page as a starting point for a Segovia walking tour, a free route, or the Roamee app for Segovia.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

 Segovia draws visitors for history and architecture, and history is the foundation beneath all of it.
 Sites like Roman Aqueduct and Alcazar of Segovia anchor the narrative, while overlooked places like Fuencisla Pathway fill in the chapters that most visitors skip.
 Walking with a history lens, even familiar landmarks reveal why a street curves the way it does and what happened on the ground you're standing on.